 Modern Language Association style is primarily used in the fields of English and foreign languages.

 - Publication Manual of the APA: 7th Edition

 American Psychological Association’s style guide is used in psychology and education.
 Education and social science professors commonly ask students to follow the APA style for citing and documenting sources.
 APA differs from MLA in a number of ways, including the overall structure and format of the essay, but the major distinction between the two is APA’s use of the year of publication, rather than the page on which a particular quotation appears, for the in-text citation.
 APA requires in-text publication dates because of the particular importance of a study’s currency to research reports in the social sciences.

 - Chicago Style is used in many social science fields.

-- CSE (Council of Science Editors) is for the scientific community
+- CSE (Council of Science Editors) is used by the scientific community

-- IEEE (Institute of Electrical and Electronic Engineers) for the engineering community.
+- IEEE (Institute of Electrical and Electronic Engineers) is used by the engineering community.

 Regardless of which citation style is used, attributions typically provide four types of bibliographical information: